 A powerful characteristic of compressed air as an energy source is its ability to be generated and then safely stored for future distribution to point of use when required.

 Of course, optimum efficiency of a complete system demands that storage receivers are correctly sized to suit generation and demand.
-If no air receivers have been installed, the system’s pressure profile and lack of storage control limits the effectiveness of compressed air storage.
+If no air receivers have been installed, the system’s pressure profile and lack of storage control will limit the effectiveness of compressed air storage.

 Pipework also forms a storage facility and as such the system must be designed and installed correctly to ensure system integrity.